-The first session will generally include:
+The first session will generally include the following:

-Moreover, your physician may also propose diagnostic testing to identify or exclude medical disorders that might contribute to or aggravate the sexual dysfunction.
+Moreover, your physician may also propose diagnostic testing to identify or exclude medical disorders that might contribute to or aggravate sexual dysfunction.

 Further, your doctor will ask about your thoughts and beliefs on establishing sexual relations or any past incident contributing to your present sexual life.
-Further, the doctor might ask if any phobias, anxieties, or prior accidents that might contribute to sexual dysfunction.
+Further, the doctor might ask if any phobias, anxieties, or prior accidents might contribute to sexual dysfunction.